 claim, which the grantor may have in the

 property, but not containing any warranty of a

 rate fluctuations caused by the market.

-Rate Lock: A commitment by the lender to
+Rate Lock: A commitment by the lender

-Ratios: How a buyer�s housing expense and
+Ratios: How a buyer�s housing expense

 and debt picture relates to their income.